drull1000/blog/content/posts/full-osint-guide/Full-OSINT-guide.md

 ### Facebook

-On Facebook, you can also use the search bar and narrow down some results.
+On Facebook, you can use the search bar and narrow down some results.

 Some search operators are:

-- Shows photos of lizards
+- Show photos of lizards

 `photos of Mark Zuckerberg`